hyperdimensional-computing/torchhd/README.md

 # Torchhd

-Torchhd is a Python library for Hyperdimensional Computing.
+Torchhd is a Python library for *Hyperdimensional Computing* (also known as *Vector Symbolic Architectures*).

 * **Easy-to-use:** Torchhd makes it painless to develop a wide range of Hyperdimensional Computing (HDC) applications and algorithms.
-For someone new to the field we provide Pythonic abstractions and examples to get you started fast.
-For the experienced researchers we made the library modular by design, giving you endless flexibility to prototype new ideas in no-time.
+For someone new to the field, we provide Pythonic abstractions and examples to get you started fast.
+For the experienced researchers, we made the library modular by design, giving you endless flexibility to prototype new ideas in no-time.
-* **Performant:** The library is build on top of the high-performance PyTorch library, giving you optimized tensor execution without the headaches.
+* **Performant:** The library is build on top of the high-performance [PyTorch](https://pytorch.org/) library, giving you optimized tensor execution without the headaches.
 Moreover, PyTorch makes it effortless to accelerate your code on a GPU.

 ## Installation

-Torchhd is hosted on PyPi and Anaconda, use one of the following commands to install:
+Torchhd is hosted on PyPi and Anaconda.
+Use one of the following commands to install:

 ```bash
 pip install torch-hd